Tactical Combat Missions (Apocalypse)

 - Any body, alive or dead, cannot be picked up.

 - The battlescape environment is randomly generated from segments according to the building type.
-The final size is dependant on the population of: aliens, civilians, security guards (cultists, gangsters, police and guards), and X-Com units.
-The maximum size of any tactical battlescape map is 3x3, made up of different sized segments.
+The final size is dependant on the population of: aliens, civilians, defence forces (cultists, gangsters, police, building security), and X-Com units.
+The maximum size of any tactical battlescape map is 3x3 and the smallest is 1x1 (often used for Warehouse battlescapes).
+Each map may contain a random mix of 1x1, 2x1, 2x2, 3x2, 3x3 sized segments.

-- The lesser the population, the smaller the map!
+- The lesser the total population, the smaller the map!

 - Battlescape damage and destruction of map features such as stairs, ramps, floors around grav-lifts etc. can trap entities.
 Digging a trench can prevent hostile forces from reaching the blue-exit-tiles (no escape from the battlescape) or to funnel them through a choke point.

-- Battlescape damage to a building, trees, road, etc. will always be blamed on X-Com, irrelevant who is responsible.
+- Battlescape damage to a building, furniture, trees, fences, etc. will always be blamed on X-Com, regardless of who was responsible.

 - UFO crash recovery battlescapes are not owned by anyone.
 Damage to the landscape is irrelevant and does not contribute to any score or relations change.

 - There is no way of knowing which organisation is in trouble (unless you save/load).
-Searching random buildings is not worth the effort nor worth the decrease in relations of such actions, however, searching (or
+Searching random buildings is not worth the effort nor worth the decrease in relations of such actions.

 - The 'alien detected' alert will slowly fade away if you ignore it (ultra-fast time, overhead view centered on the building with the red circle), but the hostiles present may not.